drmikeh/cracker-barrel/readme.md

 The solver script performs a simple brute force search using various starting holes.

+There are several optimizations that could be applied to make the solver run faster (memoization) but it runs in under 10 seconds as is on my laptop.

 ## Results

 It turns out that the best place to start (best first hole) is in the middle of an edge.